tivrfoa/SQLite/README.md

 Be careful with forks and rewrites — there’s often little to gain, but a lot to lose.

+There's probably an [extension](#list-of-sqlite-extensions---by-chatgpt) for everything that you want to do, enabling you to achive your goal while maintaining the stability and portability of the core SQLite library.

 ## How SQLite is tested

 From: [https://www.sqlite.org/testing.html](https://www.sqlite.org/testing.html)